For tutorials on how to use the new Gutenberg content editor, go here:

-In addition to using the menu buttons in your Visual Editor toolbar, you can use the key combinations below as you type.
-This will help create and format your content faster …
+As well as using the buttons on the toolbar, you can use the power key combinations below as you type.
+This will help you get work done faster …

 Additional Formatting Shortcuts

 Prior to the release of version 4.5, WordPress introduced formatting shortcuts for lists and headings.
-In WordPress version 4.5 you can now also use formatting shortcuts for horizontal lines and code …
+In WP version 4.5 you can now also use formatting shortcuts for horizontal lines and code …

-Add three horizontal dashes to insert a horizontal line and enclose your text in backticks to turn your highlighted text into <code> …
+Add 3 horizontal dashes to create a horizontal line and enclose your text in backticks to turn your highlighted text into <code> …